jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_lab_guided.md

 print 'Size of train examples', x_train.shape[1:]
 ```

 We need to adapt the data to the shape of the input layer.
-Since its a fully connected layer (i.e., Dense), we need to flatten the RGB image.
+Since its a fully connected layer (i.e., Dense), we need to flatten the 28x28 2D image into a 1D vector of 784 values.
 We also normalize the input, and make sure its type is correct.
 ```python
 #Adapt the data as an input of a fully-connected (flatten to 1D)
 x_train = x_train.reshape(60000, 784)